-In modern dictionaries, the definition of the term "village" is far from the meaning that functioned 100 or even 50 years ago.
-The concept of "peasantry", connected with the countryside, sounds like a relic today.
-Peasantry, understood as an independent social class working to meet its own needs, has actually ceased to exist as a result of the processes of integration of the countryside into agricultural farms that produce on a large-scale.
-Consumerism, possession and consumption characterise contemporary relations between the city and the countryside.
-The Village, once an independent unit in the context of the capitalist production, is today only one of the cogs within it.
-In "Society of the Spectacle", Guy Debord describes "urban planning" which ravages the cities, replicates pseudo-countryside […].
-The landscape of "new cities", intended for […] technologized pseudo-peasantry, perfectly illustrates the break with the historical time that was their foundation.
-Their motto could be: "nothing will ever happen here and nothing has ever happened here".
+In most dictionaries, the term «village» is now quite a long way off from the vernacular meaning of its definition 100 or even 50 years ago.
+The concept of «peasantry», connected with the countryside, sounds like a relic today.
+Peasantry, understood as an independent social class working to meet its own needs, has actually ceased to exist as a result of the processes of integration of the countryside into agricultural farms that produce on a mass-scale.
+Consumerism, possession, and consumption now characterize relations between the city and the countryside: The Village, once an independent unit in the context of capitalist production, is today only a cog within it.
+In «Society of the Spectacle», Guy Debord describes «urban planning» as it ravages the cities in order to replica tea pseudo-countryside.
+The result is a landscape of «new cities» intended for a technologized pseudo-peasantry, both perfectly illustrating the break with historical time that was their foundation.
+Their motto could be: «nothing will ever happen here and nothing has ever happened here.»

-The attributes of the countryside are often used in advertising – a mechanism where is no room for memory and tradition and the emotions evoked are related solely to consumerism.
-The logic of selling resembles the construction of a city: milk and meat can be purchased at the supermarket, tools – in the garden section, the horse is intended for tourist rides, and the ground is built over.
-In Poland, agriculture has always been an important branch of the economy.
-At the same time, villages that do not produce agricultural goods are actively absorbed by the cities, contributing to the creation of social contrasts.
-Traces of these processes are particularly visible in the region of Wola Justowska, which has actually completely undergone the transformation from a village to an elite residential district of Krakow.
-Traces of social contrasts are visible in places in which newly built, heavily guarded villas stand adjacent to neglected, half-ruined buildings and abandoned homes.
-Although Steinbeck’s heroes and Polish villagers live in completely different contexts, they are united by one thing: the lack of choice, at a time when they have to abandon the land to which they are chained not only by their memories but by a physical connection.
-(MR)
+Pastoral or agrarian attributes are often used in advertising – a mechanism by which there is no room for memory or tradition and the emotions evoked are related solely to consumerism.
+The logic of selling comes to resemble the construction of a city: milk and meat can be purchased at the supermarket, tools in the garden section, the horse is repurposed for tourist rides, and the ground is paved over.
+In Poland, agriculture has always comprised a major sector of the economy.
+At the same time, villages that do not produce agricultural goods are actively absorbed by the cities, contributing to the creation of social inequalities.
+Traces of these processes are particularly visible in the region of Woła Justówska, which has completely undergone the transformation from a village to an elite residential district of Kraków.
+Traces of various social differences are most visible in those places in which newly built, heavily guarded villas stand adjacent to neglected, half-ruined buildings and abandoned homes.
+Although Steinbeck’s heroes and Polish villagers live in completely different contexts, they are united by one thing: a lack of choice or agency, moreover, at a critical moment in which they have to abandon the land to which they are chained not only by their memories, but by physical connection.

 «Junk piled up in a yard...
 Well, take it — all junk — and give me five dollars.